6th Cycle Event Dates:

 A: Although we will try our best to pair all applicants, we cannot guarantee pairing due to the varying number of applicants, practice areas, and other professional areas of interest.

-Q: When will the next (fifth) cycle of the Occupational Therapy Mentorship Program begin?
+Q: When will the next (sixth) cycle of the Occupational Therapy Mentorship Program begin?

-A: The next (fifth) cycle of the Occupational Therapy Mentorship Program will begin February 1, 2024.
+A: The next (sixth) cycle of the Occupational Therapy Mentorship Program will begin February 15, 2025.

 Q: What does the Program timeline look like?